I’ve been pregnant five times, given birth three times and I have four kids. (Can you work out how that is possible?)

 I’ve had a c-section and two VBACS.
 I’ve given birth to very premature babies, been 2+ weeks overdue and had one baby bang on their due date.

-I’ve read some of those big think books about pregnancy, and I’ve heard lots and lots of advice.
+I’ve read some of those big thick books about pregnancy, and I’ve heard lots and lots of advice.

 Despite all of that, and even now, years after my last baby was born, there are still some things about being pregnant and having a baby that niggle at me.
 It seems there are still some things no one ever tells you about pregnancy and birth.